JFincher42/APCS/README.md

 This repo contains curriculum supporting the AP CS program used at Newport HS and International School for the 2017-2018 school year.
 The curriculum supports a late-objects approach to teaching Java.

-Each folder contains files and information for a given Unit, including:
+Each folder contains project code files and information for a given Unit, including:

 - **Unit 1: Basics**
     - Setting up a Java environment